cfengine/documentation/getting-started/writing-and-serving-policy/policy-style.markdown

 Here is an example of a policy written in the Normal Order.
 Note how `packages` are listed after `files`.
-This could confuse a novice who thinks that it is necessary for the files promise to only be attempted after the package promsie is kept.
+This could confuse a novice who thinks that it is necessary for the files promise to only be attempted after the package promise is kept.
 However this style can be useful to a policy expert who is familiar with Normal Ordering.

 ```cf3